Louisville mass shooting victim had just moved to city two weeks earlier for new bank job

 Governor says he's 'empty' after friend's death

-At the vigil Wednesday, scores of residents and officials gathered Wednesday evening to mourn publicly the employees gunned down at their workplace by a coworker.
+At a vigil Wednesday, scores of residents and officials gathered Wednesday evening to mourn publicly the employees gunned down at their workplace by a coworker.

 "It's important that we take time to acknowledge those losses and what they mean for us as people and as a community," Louisville Mayor Craig Greenberg said during the vigil at the Muhammad Ali Center Plaza.
 "So, that later we can gather our energies and focus on preventing these tragedies."